pygumby/progfun1-course-notes/README.md

   + Types for which this relationship holds are called covariant, because their subtyping relationship varies with the type parameter.
 For example, if `List` were covariant, `List[S]` would only be a subtype of `List[T]` if `S` was a subtype of `T`.
 Thus, the relationship of the two `List` types would depended on the relationship of the two type parameters.

   + Covariance does not always make sense.
-Consider this Java code:
+Consider this Java code snippet:

     ````java
     NonEmpty[] a = new NonEmpty[]{new NonEmpty(1, Empty, Empty)}
+    // In Scala, this line wouldn't compile, as Scala arrays aren't covariant.
     IntSet[] b = a
     b[0] = Empty
     NonEmpty s = a[0]